lccc-project/lccc/README.md

 A collection of compilers for various languages, including C, C++, and Rust, all using a uniform intermediate representation and architecture.

+Currently work in progress for all frontends and backends.

 ## License